thdaemon/pixiv-novel-saver/README.md

 To save pixivFANBOX post by its ID, you can use `-f <ID>` or `--save-fanbox-post <ID>` (Can be specified multiple times) (experimental supporting with semi-stubs)

 To save pixivFANBOX posts by users' ID, you can use `-F <ID>` or `--save-fanbox-user <ID>` (Can be specified multiple times) (experimental supporting with semi-stubs)

+> ID may be "fanbox creator ID" or "Pixiv ID URI (`pixiv:{PIXIV_ID}`)"
+>
+> fanbox creator ID: `--save-fanbox-user abcdefg`
+>
+> Pixiv ID URI: `--save-fanbox-user pixiv:1234567`
+>
+> For pixiv-novel-saver version <= 0.2.29, it is pixiv ID only, like `--save-fanbox-user 1234567`
+>
+> currently fanbox officially uses the creator ID instead of the pixiv ID which is used in old API, so I recommend that you also use the creator ID.

 Some other options are useful, such as `-d, --no-series`, `-E, --ignore-empty`, `-w, --window-size`, `--with-cover-image`, `-R, --no-renaming-detect`, `--with-inline-images`, `--with-inline-files`, `--no-ignore-fanbox-restricted`, etc.